Learn How to Use Bugle Beads with Two Jewelry Projects

 In the first project, we are going to use bugle beads to make a classic beaded bracelet.
 The stitch method used here is basic brick stitch.
-If you are unfamiliar with this technique, check out the stitch diagram in one of my old posts.

 I used three different color bugle beads in the bracelet design to create a color gradient effect.
 Then added two rows of seed beads on each side using the same brick stitch.
 All the beads used in this project can be found in the "products used" section.